Automotive & Parts — Canada

 Technical Requirements

-All products must comply with the specific CMVSS standards corresponding to their categories.
+All products must comply with the specific CMVSS standards corresponding to their product categories.
 Common core standards include:

-- CMVSS 105/135: Brake system performance standard
+CMVSS 105/135: Brake system performance standard

-- CMVSS 208: Crash protection safety standard
+CMVSS 208: Crash protection safety standard

-- CMVSS 209: Seat belt system standard
+CMVSS 209: Seat belt system standard

-- CMVSS 305: Electric vehicle battery safety standard
+CMVSS 305: Electric vehicle battery safety standard

-Additional requirements include: all markings must use metric units, winter tires have special performance requirements, products must be affixed with a permanent compliance label indicating core parameters such as manufacturer information and production date.
+Additional requirements include: All markings must use metric units, winter tires have special performance requirements, products must be affixed with a permanent compliance label indicating core parameters such as manufacturer information and production date.

 Certification Process

-WANVE, as a professional technical service organization, provides one-stop full compliance support for enterprise export.
+WANVE (万维WANVE) provides one-stop full compliance support for enterprise export.